 Why the Biz, as opposed to the Standard? → Color-Coding Scheme

-The colorful Standard competes with the color coding scheme I long ago devised for blog notes.
-Its contents present Tomoe River paper, inspiring my familiarity breeds discontent mode.
+The colorful Standard competes with my aging color coding scheme for blog notes.
+The Standard presents Tomoe River paper (TRP), inspiring my familiarity breeds discontent mode.
 The monochromatic scheme of the Biz precludes conflict hassles while gifting magnificent MIO paper.
+Unlike the coated Standard paper, the MIO seems “flat” and toothy.
+The Biz, unlike the Standard, never vexes me with the watch-ink-dry syndrome.
+On the other hand, TRP elevates thinness to the stratosphere.
+The Biz appears to add, roughly, 30% morethickness.

 My Blog Posting Schedule